microsoft/PR-Metrics/PipelinesTasks/PRMetrics/README.md

 The task can be added to a pipeline as detailed [here][addingtask].

 For Azure Repos, the agent running the task must allow access to the OAuth token.
 If access is unavailable, the task will generate an error.
-You can override the OAuth token by creating a secret Personal Access Token (PAT) with the name `PRMetrics.PAT`.
-This is useful if the scope of the OAuth token has been limited.
+Should the OAuth token scope have been limited, you may need to create a new Personal Access Token (PAT) with scopes 'Code' > 'Read' and 'Pull Request Threads' > 'Read & write', which you can then map to `System.AccessToken` within the task definition.

 For GitHub repos, you will need to create a PAT according to the instructions [here][githubpat].
 The scope should be 'repos'.
 The resulting PAT should then be